praiseunite/amani-backend/.github/instructions/snyk_rules.instructions.md

+---
+alwaysApply: true
+always_on: true
+trigger: always_on
+applyTo: "**"
+description: Snyk Security At Inception
+---

 # Project security best practices

 - Always run snyk_code_scan tool for new first party code that is generated in a Snyk-supported language.